 The Conservative Party: The Conservative Party believes in the existing established order and works for its preservation.
 It believes that the established social order is a sound one and its defects, should be remedied without endangering the safety of the society.
 It thus wants to preserve and conserve all institutions, practices and traditions.
 This party is the champion of Capitalism and British Imperialism and does not favour the rise of independent self-governments in the British Colonies.
 In the sphere of religion, it gives support to the established Church and in the matter of trade it is. protectionist.
 The Party, therefore, finds support in the Church, Aristocrats and the Capitalists.
 Recently, the Conservative Party has changed its policy and programme in order to compete successfully With the Labour Party.
 Industrial Charter issued by the Party in 1947, emphasised the need of central planning in industries.
 In 1949, it stressed the need of full employment and endorsed the importance and utility of social services.
-In 1931, it emphasised the need of housing.
+In 1931, it emphasised the need of

-The Labour Party: The Labour Party believes in Socialism, and, defends the common ownership of land and capital.
-It advocates nationalization of public utility services and of all the key industries.
-In the sphere of trade it does not favour free trade and follows, an anti-protectionist policy.
-It believes in high taxation of the rich and in the spending of that money in the service of the poor.
-It has no faith in resolution and believes in evolving Socialism through democratic means.
-In the international sphere it is the ardent supporter of, U. N. Q. and follows a pacific policy.
-The Labour Party favours the policy of extending self-government to colonies of the British Empire.
-It draws its strength from the working classes and middle class intellectuals.
+The Labour Party .
+The Labour Party believes in Socialism, and, defends the common ownership of land and capital.
+In advocate a nationalization of paths; utility services and of all the key inhibitions and protectional party.
+In believes in high transition of the rich no faith in resolution and believes in evolving Socialism through discourant means.
+In the international polyeer in it is tradest up-leaves to the protection of the protection

 The Liberal Party: The Liberal Party is the ardent supporter of free trader.
-In the sphere of agriculture, the Party favours, small, holdings find allotments'.
+In the sphere of agriculture, the Party favours, small, holdings find alloments.
 In the matter of industry the Party (Wants State regulation rather than nationalization of the key industries.
-The Liberal Party, thus in a way, favours a middle course between Capitalism of the Conservatives and Socialism of the Labourites.
+The Liberal Party, thus in a way, favours a middle course between Capitalism of the Conservatives and Socialism of the

 In the nineteenth century, political life in England was dominated by the Conservative Party and the Liberal Party.
 The Conservatives represented the Capitalists and the Liberals represented the middle class of England.
-But the middle class since the close of nine-teenth century, has been passing through a process of liquidation consequent on the concentration of wealth accompanied by polarisation of classes.
-With the rise of this phenomenon, the Liberal Party is, losing its support and its importance is progressively decreasing.
+But the middle class since the close of ninteenth century, has been passing through a purces of liquidation consequent on the concentration of wealth accompanied by polarisation of classes.
+With the rise of this phenomenon, the Liferal Party is, losing lis support and its importance is progressively decreasing.
 Its place has now been taken by the Labour Party which represents the general interests of the working classes.
 Thus England continues to be the traditional home of bi-party system.